|Photo Courtesy of Pixabay – jackmac34|

 Buy several of those plastic tubs with lids and start now.
 Once you find something needing to be rid of, price it, and then put it in your tub.
 By the time the warm weather rolls around, you’ll have those tubs filled and ready to go.

 Make sure everything that you stick in your tubs are in good condition.
 Clean toys bring more money than ones parked in the garage with grime or dusty books.
 Don’t expect ripped or spotted clothes and games that are missing pieces to sell.

 Maybe you are without card tables for displaying your merchandise.
 No problem!
 An old blanket, shower curtain, or spread works well on the ground.
 Another solution is displaying your things from your container or boxes.
 Customers love to root through boxes, hoping to get treasures first.

-Take Someone to Help You Setup and Deal With Sales at the Flea Market
+Take Someone to Help You Setup and Deal With Sales

 Encourage your husband and children to join you for a nice family outing.
 Kids can learn the value of a dollar selling along Mom and Dad and responsibility as a part of the team.
 Allow them to help bag or watch your items.
 Reward them with a set amount to search for their own treasure, perhaps, with you or Dad later.

 Your husband may not be able to come.
 Take along a friend with you on selling day–and return the favor to help her de-clutter.
 A second pair of eyes is helpful to watch your items when you need a bathroom break.

 A Fanny Pack and Packing Your Own Lunch for the Flea Market Is Helpful and a Conversation Starter